AnnaNamLab/GoT-Multi_Manuscript/README.md

 The code has been used for generating

-(1) Figures 3B and 4H, and
+(1) Figures 3B and 4H, Figure S8 and

-(2) Results presented in Tables S5 and S6.
+(2) Results presented in Tables S5, S6 and S7.

 ## 8. PathwayEnrichmentAnalysis_PrerankedGSEA.R